Read all about Sherwin Williams Iron Ore, plus see over 20 real homes that use it!

 Dining Rooms Using Iron Ore

-Modern woodworking adds extra interest to this accent wall.
 Iron Ore looks like a soft black here, which lends the perfect amount of drama without looking too stark.
-The matte finish looks especially lovely in this dining room.
+The matte finish looks especially lovely in this space.

-Remember, if you’re digging that accent wall, there’s more of that geometric goodness here.
+If you’re digging that accent wall, there’s more ideas for geometric goodness here.

 Bedrooms Using Iron Ore